jsummers/imageworsener/readme.txt

  -translate [s]<x>,<y>
    Move the entire image by the given amount, measured in target pixels.
-This is mainly intended for fine-tuning the image's position relative to the pixel grid, so it's expected that the absolute value of x and y will be less than 1.
+This is mainly intended for use with -imagesize, or for fine-tuning the image's position relative to the pixel grid.
+   Note that x and y do not have to be integers.
    If you use the "s" prefix, the measurements are in source pixels instead of target pixels.